-In addition to being deacons (soon to be priests), the clergy of St John the Evangelist are also professional artists.
-Students will have the opportunity to study with them to develop visual language and technical skills in drawing, painting and sculpting.
+Young artists will have the opportunity to develop visual language and technical skills in drawing, painting, and sculpting.
 Students will study art history as well as deepen their understanding of the faith through exposure to the great visual works of the Catholic artistic tradition.
 The Artistic Pursuits series will be used selectively with some projects corresponding to the time period being studied in history class.

 LITERATURE & SPELLING, GRAMMAR & COMPOSITION

 In every grade students will work through the various components of the English Lessons Through Literature series by Kathy Jo Devore.
-This comprehensive work includes a thorough instruction in grammar, composition, spelling and handwriting, all of which are directly connected to the classic literature they are studying.
+This comprehensive work includes a thorough instruction in grammar, composition, and handwriting, all of which are directly connected to the classic literature they are studying.
+Spelling is reinforced through dictation and copy work, as well as word lists grouped by spelling rules.
 Over the course of the year, written assignments will be added to the student’s writing portfolio.
 Students will be expected to complete their portfolio compositions and other written assignments in cursive handwriting.